galaxyproject/galaxy-hub/src/news/2019-07-galaxy-update/index.md

 ---
 title: 'July 2019 Galactic News'
-tease: 'GCC2019 is upon us, Platforms, Pubs, Jobs, Blog!, Training, Tools, Releases and more!'
+tease: 'GCC2019 is here!
+And other new stuff too"
 date: ""
 ---